Churche's Mansion: History

-Standing on the edge of the old town, the recently completed Churche's Mansion survived the fire of 1583 which destroyed almost all of Nantwich east of the River Weaver.
-The only other buildings known to have survived were Sweetbriar Hall, also on Hospital Street, and the parish church.
+Standing on the edge of the old town, the recently completed Churche's Mansion survived the fire of 1583 which destroyed most of Nantwich east of the River Weaver, including the western end of Hospital Street up to Sweetbriar Hall.
 Richard Churche willed "the house ... wherein I now dwell on the Ospell Street" to his second son, Rondull, Randol or Randle Church(e).
-The house is mentioned among the principal houses of the town in a 1622–3 account by William Webb, who describes the mansion as "a fair timber-house of Mr. Randol Church, a gentleman of singular integrity."
+The house is mentioned among the five principal houses of the town in a 1622/23 account by William Webb, who describes the mansion as "a fair timber-house of Mr. Randol Church, a gentleman of singular integrity"; it remained on the edge of the town at that date.
 Randle Church survived until 1648, outliving his son and grandson, and Churche's Mansion then passed to the Shropshire branch of the family, descended from Richard Churche's eldest son, William.
 The Churche family inhabited the house until at least 1691, when a rate book records Saboth Church as the resident and gives the rates as 2 shillings 8½ pence.

 Although Saboth Church (also Sabbath or Sabboth) was the last Churche family member to live in the mansion (he died in 1717), it remained in the family's possession until the 20th century, with a succession of tenants.
 In the early 19th century, the mansion was tenanted by a tanner and later by an attorney-at-law.
 In 1858–68, it was untenanted, and was used as a granary and hay store by a local cowkeeper.
-From 1869 until at least 1883, it housed the ladies' boarding and day school of Mrs E.H.
-Rhodes.
-The mansion later fell into disrepair, and in 1930, it was saved from dismantling to ship to the US by local resident Edgar Myott and his wife, who purchased the building and began restoration work.
-It was listed at grade I on 19 April 1948.
-During much of the 20th century it was used as a restaurant, and it has been an antiques shop since 2001.
+From 1869 until at least 1883, it housed the ladies' boarding and day school of Mrs E. H. Rhodes.
+Relatively little significant alteration was carried out, which the historian R. N. Dore attributes to the house being occupied by tenants.

+The mansion later fell into disrepair, and in 1930 or 1931, it was saved from dismantling to ship to the United States by Edgar and Irene Myott, who purchased the building and carried out well-regarded restoration work over the following two decades.
+It was listed at Grade I, the highest grade, on 19 April 1948.
+Restoration was still ongoing in 1953, when major repairs were carried out at the rear – where the damage to the timberwork had been greatest – reusing timbers from other sites; in honour of the coronation, one of the corbels was carved to depict Elizabeth II's head.
+At the same time, Georgian casements were replaced by replicas based on the surviving original windows, and another stained-glass window was added in 1977.

+During much of the second half of the 20th century the building was used as a restaurant, and drew praise in the 1956/57 edition of Raymond Postgate's The Good Food Guide, for example, where its entry notes that dinner was served by candlelight and the menu included regional specialities.
+It was an antiques shop from 2000, and from 2019 a fish restaurant; in 2023 it was put up for sale.
 In 2007 the mansion was featured on Most Haunted: Midsummer Murders.

-Architecture